-Dimensionally similar to the Yaris and a couple of hundred pounds heavier, the Prius c has room for four adults or a three-toddler family.
+Dimensionally similar to the Yaris and a couple of hundred pounds heavier, the Prius c is nearly 20 inches shorter than a Prius and 500 pounds lighter.
+It has room for four adults, or five with kids in the back.
 The airy cabin has interesting textures and textiles, and standard equipment on the least-expensive version includes automatic climate control and Bluetooth phone book and streaming audio.
 Upper level trims have connectivity on par with $100,000 luxury sedans.

+Only minor changes to trim materials make their way to the 2013 Prius c, otherwise, it remains unchanged from 2012.
 A sophisticated combination of gasoline engine, electric motors, big and small batteries, variable-speed transmission, controllers and coolers powers the Prius c at economy-car acceleration and excellent economy.
-One-touch start, select D and off you go; if you use it the on-board fuel data displays can show you how efficient, or inefficient, you are.
+One-touch start, select D and off you go.
+On-board fuel data displays graphically detail the efficiency of your driving.

-The Prius c has no direct compact hybrid competitors.
-At similar pricing you can get a Honda Fit, Chevrolet Sonic, Ford Fiesta, Hyundai Accent, Kia Rio or Volkswagen Golf diesel.
+The closest direct competitor to the 2013 Prius c is the Honda Insight, but while pricing is similar, the Prius c blows it out of the water with its 50 mpg Combined rating, versus the Insight's 42 mpg.
+Other similarly priced compacts include pure gasoline-powered cars such as the Honda Fit, Chevrolet Sonic, Ford Fiesta, Hyundai Accent, Kia Rio and Volkswagen Golf diesel.
 Some of these will come close to the highway mileage of the Prius c, but none will match it in the city.

 A conventional hatchback shape defines the Prius c.
 After all, there are only so many ways to get a hood, four doors and an upright rear end into a 13-foot-long car.
-Prius c will be as quickly recognized a Toyota as a Prius.
+As such, Prius c's silhouette is familiar and generally lacks distinction.
 Like other cars in this class, many could easily confuse it with three or more competitors were the badges removed.

 Across the front a character line curls in from the lower edges, rising over the grilles like a bulldogs's upper lip with the double-ellipse Toyota logo forming a small nose.
 Pyramid-like outer corners house fog lights on top models and the projector headlamps use a detent on the lower edge to avoid a too-often seen plain triangle.